ClintWinter/clintwinter.me/src/pages/laravel.md

 * **I rise to the occasion.** I was the first full-time developer hired at my company.
 I went from using Laravel for the first time professionally, to a senior developer and considered one of the most adept on the team.
 * **I enjoy good design.** I'm sure you noticed, but I ripped off the Laravel documentation when making this page.
 I've often been complimented by designers on my ability to accurately bring their vision to life.
-* **I sweat the details.** This is harder to get away with at a startup like mine (although I've always been able to respect this balance).
-To me, too much "science"-ifying destroys the magic of programming.
-It's similar to writing.
-I want it to flow well.
+* **I sweat the details.** This is harder to get away with at a startup like mine (although I've successfully respected this balance thus far).
+I'm not happy until I think I got it right.
+Until every pixel is where it should be, and the API is clear.
+* **I'm an artisan.** To me, too much "science"-ifying destroys the magic of programming.
+Using tools to measure cyclomatic complexity and whatever else are fine, but at the end of the day, code is read by other people.
+And like writing, I want it to flow well.
 To be simple, without excessive flourish.
 Intuitive.
 Unambiguous.
 -----

 Thank you again for the opportunity—I wish you the best of luck in selecting the most suitable candidates, and I hope to hear from you!